 We broke down this interaction through three theoretically relevant paired sampled t-tests.
 In particular, we compared the openness to change and conservation scores within each condition.
 The two values were equally important guiding principles in life for DR participants, t(26) = 0.24, p = 0.81.
 Additionally, conservation values were more important guiding life principles than openness to change values for MS participants, t(26) = 2.64, p < 0.01.
-Consistent with our hypothesis, non-existential control participants rated the openness values as more important guiding life principles than the conservative values, but this effect was marginally significant, t(26) = 1.79, p = 0.09.
+The non-existential control participants did not rate the openness values as more important guiding life principles than the conservative values, but this effect was marginal, t(26) = 1.79, p = 0.09.

 In all, participants who contemplated their death in a specific and individuated manner demonstrated evidence of identity integration, given that they rated two conflicting value dimensions as equally important life guiding principles.
 In contrast, participants in the MS condition rated conservation values as more important than openness to change values.
 This is consistent with past findings that the MS manipulation increases participants’ desire to feel connected to a larger cultural system and to people with similar values (57) (33).
-Consistent with our hypotheses, participants in the non-existential control condition demonstrated a descriptive trend approaching significance toward rating openness to change values as more important than conservation values.
+Inconsistent with our hypotheses, participants in the non-existential control condition did not rate openness values as more important guiding life principles than conservation values, as the effect just failed to reach significance.

 Experiment 3: Need Integration